STANDARDS APPLICABLE TO GENERATORS OF HAZARDOUS WASTE

 (3) Any person identified in section (4) of this rule is exempt from compliance with Divisions 100 to 106 provided such person complies with the requirements of Division 109.

-(4) Exemptions under section (3) of this rule: Any person who produces an unwanted pesticide residue other than unused commercial chemical product pesticide from:
+(4) A person is exempt under section (3) of this rule if that person produces an unwanted pesticide residue other than unused commercial chemical product pesticide from:

 (a) Pesticide manufacturing, repackaging, formulating, bulking, mixing, application, use, and cleaning up spilled material;